Ryan Gerard betting profile: Sony Open in Hawaii - PGA TOUR

 Gerard's advanced stats and rankings

-- Gerard posted a Strokes Gained: Off-the-Tee average of -0.109 in his past five tournaments, indicating struggles with his tee shots.
+- Gerard posted a -0.109 Strokes Gained: Off-the-Tee average in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Gerard sported a positive 0.403 mark in his past five starts, showing strength in his iron play.
+- In terms of Strokes Gained: Approach the Green, Gerard sported a 0.403 mark in his past five tournaments.

-- On the greens, Gerard delivered a -0.722 Strokes Gained: Putting mark in his past five tournaments, highlighting an area that needs improvement.
+- On the greens, Gerard delivered a -0.722 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Gerard as of the start of the Sony Open in Hawaii.